GovindBhala/InfoViz_ImageLabelling/README.md

 The most similar descriptions are mapped to it's corresponding images to return the final image results to the user.

 ![Image of vgg16](https://github.com/GovindBhala/InfoViz_ImageLabelling/blob/master/images/NLP%20flowchart.png)

+#### Project Setup
+* Notebooks : Contains notebooks used for training image caption generation model
+  - GRU.ipynb : Notebook for training GRU model
+  - LSTM.ipynb : Notebook for training LSTM model
+* UI Components : Contains all files necessary to run the UI
+* module : Contains the script version of model training notebooks, such that they can be used in the server code
+  - GRU_model.py : Script for loading and predicting on GRU model
+  - LSTM_model.py : Script for loading and predicting on LSTM model
+  - tokenizer.pickle : pickle file which contains tokenized captions, saved while training
+ * CaptionGenerationServer.py : Flask application for hosting Caption Generation server
+ * SearchOnQueryServer.py : Flask application for hosting searching for images based on user query server